j0verton/Fullstack-Coderhead/README.md

 -**and SQL Server**

 **I worked on:**
--displaying a post's estimated read time
+* displaying a post's estimated read time
--search by title or category component
+* search by title or category component
--search by tag component
+* search by tag component
--using firebase to store post header images and user profile images -adding reactions to posts
+* using firebase to store post header images and user profile images
+* adding reactions to posts
--Creating, Updating, and Deleting comments on posts -displaying comments on a post's details page
+* creating, Updating, and Deleting comments on posts
+* displaying comments on a post's details page